Every pet fish owner wants to see their fish living happily and in good health in their tank.

 There are three main types of CO2 systems available for use in your tank.
 You can use a manual, semi-automatic, or automatic CO2 system for your aquarium plants.

-Depending on which one you choose, your CO2 system might function a bit different from the others.
+Depending on which one you choose, your CO2 system might function a bit differently from the others.

 Regardless of which system you get, most of the functions are the same.
 The main purpose of a CO2 system is to replenish the supply of carbon dioxide in the water for your plants.
 These systems use various methods to keep the CO2 levels up in the water and give your plants what they need.